AutoML Pipeline Configuration#

 [8]:

-See the docs for EmbedderConfig and CrossEncoderConfig for options available to customize.
+See the documentation for EmbedderConfig and CrossEncoderConfig for all available customization options.

 [9]: